Dangerous Goods Vs Hazardous Substances

 There are even products classified as high consequence dangerous goods (HCDG).

-Hazardous substances can have a short-term or long-term negative effect on human health.
+Hazardous substances can have immediate effects on human health, such as:

 • Burns